San Salvatore in Onda: History

-Elizabeth Sanna
+Elisabetta Sanna

-Elizabeth Sanna was born April 23, 1788, in Condrongianos, Sardinia to a family of farmers.
+Elisabetta Sanna was born April 23, 1788, in Condrongianos, Sardinia to a family of farmers.
 At the age of three months she contracted smallpox, which left her with her slightly crippled.
 She was married in 1807 at the age of nineteen.
 She and her husband, Antonio, had seven children, two of whom died young.
 In 1825 Antonio died, leaving her a widow with five children between the ages of three and seventeen.
 In 1830 she made a pilgrimage to Rome, where she met Vincent Pallotti.
 She became a secular Franciscan tertiary and later, one of the first members of the Catholic Union of St. Vincent Pallotti.
 She died in Rome on February 17, 1857, and is buried in the church of SS.
 Salvatore in Onda.
-On January 27, 2014 Pope Francis declared Elizabeth Sanna venerable.
+On January 27, 2014 Pope Francis declared Elisabetta Sanna venerable.